thread/elm-web-components/README.md

 <demo-elm-component name="Jack"></demo-elm-component>
 ```

-Any attributes are passed into your Elm app as Flags, so make sure you use `programWithFlags` if you care about them.
-If you don't you can just use `Html.program` as you would normally.
+Any attributes are passed into your Elm app as Flags.

 ## Ports